Friday, 5 July 2019

 Magic works differently to the Vancian arrangement typically seen in Dungeons & Dragons.
 Magic is mercurial.
 What this means is that from one casting of a spell to the next, a spell can have different results.
 For example, the classic standby of First Level Wizards everywhere, Magic Missile, might manifest as a meteor, a screaming, clawing eagle, a ray of frost, a force axe, or so on.
 When cast, a Wizard might throw a single Magic Missile that only does a single point of damage; one that might do normal damage; unleash multiple missiles or a single powerful one; and so on.
 Alternatively, the Wizard’s casting might result in a Misfire, which for Magic Missile might cause the caster’s allies or himself to be hit by multiple Magic Missiles, or to blow a hole under the caster’s feet!
 Worse, the casting of the spell might have a Corrupting influence upon the caster, which for Magic Missile might cause the skin of the caster’s hands and forearms to change colour to acid green or become translucent or to become invisible every time he casts Magic Missile!
 This is in addition to the chances of the Wizard suffering from Major or even Greater Corruption… Some ten spells are detailed Dungeon Crawl Classics Roleplaying Game Quick Start Rules & Intro Adventure, taking up roughly, a quarter of the booklet.

 One notable difference between the 2018 version of the Dungeon Crawl Classics Roleplaying Game Quick Start Rules & Intro Adventure and previous versions is the inclusion of different spells.
 So no Magic Missile, but Choking Cloud and Colour Spray for the Wizard, for example.
-Certainly, the lack of any healing spells will change the players’ approach to either adventure in the Dungeon Crawl Classics Roleplaying Game Quick Start Rules & Intro Adventure, but perhaps Resist Cold or Heat will prove to be useful in the second, new adventure.
+Certainly, the lack of any healing spells would have changed the players’ approach to either adventure in the 2018 version of Dungeon Crawl Classics Roleplaying Game Quick Start Rules & Intro Adventure.
+The 2019 version adheres to that lack of healing spells, but does restore Magic Missile for the Wizard.